pvcnt/accio/docs/docs/operators/index.md

 The standard set of operators encompasses many state-of-the-art algorithms about location privacy, such as Location Privacy Protection Mechanisms (LPPMs), evaluation metrics, as well as generic spatio-temporal data manipulation tools.
 Accio has been used and is being used by privacy researchers to help them launch experiments and analyse their results.

-:thumbsup: You can browse all available operators organised by category by using the left menu.
+You can browse all available operators organised by category by using the left menu.
 {: .hooray }